Rask467/burb-crash/README.md

 BR772 - A robotics company specializing in robotic travel and human augmentation.

 Window12 - The largest private communications network.
 Allows for citizens to send private messages to each other.
 Window12 utilizes a network of couriers to deliver messages between high ranking citizens.
 Only expert couriers will be selected for these as many of these messages are extremely private and important.
 Window12 has an extremely selective process when choosing which couriers to work with.

+## Game Type
+BurbCrash is an open world game where you can explore the city of Despiro.
+The main plot of the story is progressed by completing courier missions.
+Courier missions are more "on rails" game type that guide you from start to finish.
+They have specific time requirements or tasks that must be completed in order to finish the mission.

 ## Main Plot